Black Myth: Wukong: Plot

 In the Great Pagoda located in The New West, Maitreya guides Erlang Shen and the Destined One to Mount Mei.
 Here, the Destined One defeats Erlang Shen and the Four Heavenly Kings.
 Erlang Shen, who took the Mind of Sun Wukong after their battle many ages ago, unleashes Wukong's memories from his third eye and shares his realization that their fight back then allowed Wukong to set a path to break free through a mortal death.

 The Destined One and Zhu Bajie return to Mount Huaguo.
 They retrieve Sun Wukong's armor and Jingubang.
 They pass through the stone on the mountain's summit into a realm shaped by Wukong's lingering memories.
-There, the Old Monkey ferries them across its waters.
+The Old Monkey ferries them across its waters.
 The group encounters versions of their present selves, which prompts the Old Monkey to reveal that the Destined One is the mind of Sun Wukong.
 He says that Wukong's mind is lost, as the mind is an essence unique to every life and is destined to fade away at life's end.
-Thus, he explains, Wukong can never return as he was, but the universe will always bear him a successor—this successor is the Destined One.
+Thus, he explains, Wukong can never return as he was, but the universe will always bear him a successor—the Destined One.
 At the journey's end, the Destined One defeats Sun Wukong's broken shell.
 The five relics, obtained during the journey, unite with the Destined One.
 As the shell dissipates, Wukong's circlet materializes on its head and drops into the shallow water.
 In one ending, the Old Monkey places the circlet on the Destined One and thereby binds him.
 In the other ending, having recovered Sun Wukong's memories from Erlang Shen, the Destined One does not wear the circlet and remains free.